Kickstarting Your Linux Journey: The 'kill' Command Unveiled 🚀

 # For a more user-friendly interface:

-Having learned how to view active processes, we're set to explore how to manage them using the 'kill' command.
-In the upcoming section, we'll discuss the various signals that can be sent with 'kill' and the correct way to use them.
+htopNow that we've learned how to view active processes, we can move on to learning about how to manage them using the 'kill' command.
+In the next section, we'll cover the various signals that can be sent with 'kill' and how to use them effectively.

 Beyond the Basics: Unraveling the Mysteries of the 'kill' Command 🔎